dcoai/unifi_client/README.md

 This is an Elixir client for Unifi Networks

-This is the first version it is very raw, some things work, some arent' tested.
-It is a work in progress
+This is the first version it is very raw, some things work, some aren't tested.
+It is a work in progress.

 ## Installation